 We get an error saying that a tuple object doesn’t support item assignment.

 The reason we get this error is because tuple objects, unlike lists, are immutable which means you can’t modify a tuple object after it’s created.

-But you might be thinking, Karim, my man, I know you say you can’t do assignment the way you wrote it but how about this?
-Doesn’t the following code modify a?
+But you might be thinking, Karim, my man, I know you say you can’t do assignments the way you wrote it but how about this, doesn’t the following code modify a?